uzairs786/BASH/Functions/Basics of Functions.md

 ## 🧩 Functions with Parameters

     greet_person() {
-    name=$1                              # $1 refers to the first argument passed when Calling the function echo "Hello $name"
+    local name=$1                              # "local" refers to a local variable & $1 refers to the first argument passed when Calling the function echo "Hello $name"
     }